will-lol/document-vault/Global Politics/hinge terms in essay questions.md

 Weigh up the negative and positive side of "human rights limit state power"

 ## **==Evaluate==** the claim that the ==challenges== of ==sustainability== mean that ==development== may ==no longer be possible==
-Weigh up the negative and positive
+Weigh up the negative and positive side of "challenges of sustainability mean that development may no longer be possible"

 ## **==Discuss==** the view that ==social factors== ==inhibit== ==development==
+Show a balanced view of the notion that "social factors inhibit development"

 ## **==Evaluate==** the claim that ==positive peace== can ==never== be fully ==achieved==
+Weigh up the negative and positive side of "positive peace can never be fully achieved"

 ## **==Examine==** the claim that ==humanitarian intervention== is a ==violation== of ==state sovereignty==
 Look at the cause and effect of humanitarian intervention and violations of state sovereignty